Animal Crackers (1930 film): Censorship

-Because the film industry had adopted the Motion Picture Production Code in 1930, the producers of Animal Crackers had to submit their script for approval prior to filming.
-Although the code was not strictly enforced before 1934, censors' objections resulted in the removal or modification of several scenes and lines during pre-production.
-References to Arabella Rittenhouse's drinking were cut, including the line "Don't worry, mother, I won't disgrace you.
+After the Motion Picture Production Code was adopted by the film industry in 1930, the producers of Animal Crackers had to submit their script for approval prior to filming.
+Even though the code was not strictly enforced before 1934, censors still had much of the material removed or altered during pre-production.
+References to Arabella Rittenhouse's drinking were cut, including the line, "Don't worry, mother, I won't disgrace you.
 I can hold my liquor with any of them."
-The censors also removed references to Mussolini and required changes to Jamison's lyrics, transforming "the women hot, the champagne cold" to "the women warm, the champagne cold."
+The censors also removed references to Mussolini and required changes to Jamison's lyrics, transforming "the women hot, the champagne cold" to "the women warm, the champagne cold".

 After filming was complete, censors suggested more cuts, but the studio largely ignored them.
-Proposed deletions included double entendres such as "We took some pictures of the native girls but they weren't developed.
-We are going back in a couple of weeks" and "Signor Ravelli's first selection will be 'Somewhere My Love Lies Sleeping' with a male chorus."
-During "Hooray for Captain Spaulding," Groucho's line "I think I'll try and make her"—which followed Mrs. Rittenhouse's declaration "He is the only white man to cover every acre"—was flagged for removal.
-This line survived the original 1930 release but was cut from the 1936 re-release.
+Several double entendres were proposed for deletion, including the lines, "We took some pictures of the native girls but they weren't developed.
+We are going back in a couple of weeks", and "Signor Ravelli's first selection will be 'Somewhere My Love Lies Sleeping' with a male chorus."
+During "Hooray for Captain Spaulding" Groucho's line, "I think I'll try and make her", which followed Mrs. Rittenhouse's declaration, "He is the only white man to cover every acre", was flagged for removal but retained.

-For 85 years, the censored re-release print was the only one shown in the United States and most other countries.
-The 2016 restoration of the film, based on a complete print found in the British Film Institute, finally included all of the censored material, adding up to about two minutes.
-The restored content included the "I think I'll try and make her" line, a scene where Harpo pulls a female guest's slip out from under her dress with his teeth, and Groucho telling a joke about a "shotgun wedding."